AnkitSaiyan/angular-design/CONTRIBUTING.md

 ## PR flow overview

-1. No PRs are needed in order to push changes to development branch.
+1. No PRs are needed in order to push changes to development branch, but they are highly recommended.
 2. A change can be merged to staging branch only through the PR.
 The PR can be made from development or any other branch.
 3. A change can be merged to main branch only through the PR.
 The PR can be made only from staging branch.